Taking part in the Ultimate Blog Challenge has forced me to think about blog commenting systems again.

 The Challenge a great system.
 You support other bloggers out there by reading, commenting and sharing.

-In return you get links back to your website and reach a wider audience.
+In return you start to build relationships and reach a wider audience.

 Blog commenting can be a great marketing tactic when done right.
 I suggest you pop over to Valerie’s blog as she wrote about this aspect of commenting earlier in the week.